 These international partnerships embrace faculty exchange and joint research ventures and to work with Irish partners to create a dynamic model for Cross-Atlantic collaboration that will promote and advance University of Massachusetts Lowell's goals to enhance the student experience by providing a global perspective to teaching and research, while contributing to Irish interests through exchange and service.

-The Center has four co-directors
+The Center has three Co-Directors:

 Lowell is a vibrant city that has always been home to waves of immigrants, the first of whom were the Irish.
 The Irish played a fundamental role in the development of the new town and it is a role that they continue to play to this day.
-This is something you will hear a lot more about at the conference.

 Why UMass Lowell?